-You may use a non-programmable calculator to do calculations.
 Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
-Exams will not be returned to students but may be reviewed by contacting a Graduate Teaching Assistant during office hours.
+Exams 1 and 2 will be in class time in person.
+The third exam will be scheduled during the exam period.
+Exams will not be returned to students but may be reviewed in the teaching assistant's office.

 Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.
-Not being part of a group which completes the data analytics project (and not completing it on your own if not in a group) will result in a grade of F. The same applies to the mid-terms and the final exam.